-Shortly after you arrive you will be given a small injection in a vein in your arm or hand.
+Shortly after you arrive you will be given a small injection in a vein in your arm.
 The injection is a radioactive tracer that is absorbed onto your bones.
 We do not expect you to have any side effects to the injection.
-You will have a scan approximately 3 hours after the injection.
-The scan will take up to 1 hour.
-You will be asked to empty your bladder just before your scan and to remove any clothing containing metal and to empty your pockets.
-The scan involves taking pictures while you lie on a bed.
-The camera is placed close to the part of your body being studied.
-During your scan images are taken where the camera slowly moves from your head to your toes.
-Additional images include the camera rotating slowly around your body plus a CT scan is performed to help further assess your condition.
-It is important you keep very still during your scan.
+You will have a 10 minute scan immediately following the injection.
+A second scan will take place 3-4 hours later and will take about 45 minutes.
+The first scan involves taking a 5 minute picture of your hands followed by a 5 minute picture of your feet.
+For the second scan you will be asked to empty your bladder and to remove any items containing metal and to empty your pockets.
+During the second scan the hands and feet pictures are repeated plus an additional scan is taken where the camera moves slowly from your head to your toes.
 PRECAUTIONS AFTER THE INJECTION After your injection you should avoid prolonged close contact with pregnant women and children for 24 hours.
 Children and pregnant women should not accompany you to the department.
 You should also avoid blood tests and dental visits during this time.
 If you are planning to travel abroad within 7 days after your appointment please inform the staff during your appointment.
-WHAT CAN I DO BETWEEN THE INJECTION AND THE SCAN?
+WHAT CAN I DO BETWEEN THE FIRST AND THE SECOND SCAN?

 You can leave the hospital or stay with us.
-Meals and snacks may be bought in the hospital If possible you should drink plenty of fluids and empty your bladder frequently.
+Meals and snacks may be bought in the hospital.
+If possible you should drink plenty of fluids and empty your bladder frequently.
 WHAT CAN I DO AFTER THE SCAN IS COMPLETE?